There is still stiff competition for many job openings.

 Read vacancy announcements carefully so you can tailor the stories you use to each opening.

-You may wish to emphasize different aspects of your background depending on the circumstances.
+You may wish to emphasize different aspects of your background depending and use concise resume bullet points.

 Stick to the last 10 years of your work history (15 years for senior-level professionals) for the most part.